 The High Sierra HS-1800 is a socalled "screwdriver" style HF mobile antenna that provides continuous coverage for all HF bands. but have lower efficiency than mounts attached directly to the vehicle and can be knocked loose.
 If you purchase the mount separately from the antenna, make sure the mount and antenna have the same type of mechanical connection!
 The most popular antenna feed line is coaxial cable or coax.
 There are many types, but the most common are (from smallest to largest) are RG-58, RG-8X, and RG-8 or RG-213.
 Use RG-58 only for short (50 feet or less) distances due to its higher losses and never at the output of an amplifier.
 RG-8X will carry the full legal power, but is not a good choice for feed lines longer than 100 feet or mistuned antennas.
 RG-213 is suitable for all amateur HF uses, except for extremely long feed lines.
-At HF, the standard connectors are the UHF-family of connectors which include the PL-259 (cable plug) and SO-239 (equipment receptacle) illustrated in the VHF section.
-Cable is available with connectors pre-installed or with a little "Elmering" you can learn how to install them yourself as described on the ARRL TIS website.
+At HF, the standard connectors are the "UHF" connector family's PL-259 (cable plug) and SO-239 (equipment receptacle) illustrated in the VHF section.
+Cable is available with connectors pre-installed or with a little "Elmering" you can learn how to install them yourself as described on the ARRL TIS Web site.
 The other type of feed line is open-wire, ladder, or window line consisting of two parallel wires coated with plastic insulation.
-Open-wire line has very low losses, but is not as convenient to use as coaxial cable and requires an antenna tuner or some other kind of impedance transformer to work with most HF radios along with a balun to convert the open-wire line to coax that connects to the radio.
+Open-wire line has very low losses, but is not as convenient to use as coaxial cable and requires an antenna tuner or some other kind of impedance transformer to work with most HF radios along with a parallel-to-coaxial balun so that you can connect the feed line to the radio.
 Accessories & Special Features Antenna tuners are known by several names; impedance matching unit, tuning unit, matchbox, transmatch, etc. They do not actually tune the antenna, but convert whatever impedance is presented by the antenna system at the input to the feed line into a 50-ohm load so that your transmitter will deliver maximum power output.
-Some radios have an automatic antenna tuner or ATU built-in, but if yours doesn't and your antenna's SWR is much higher than 2:1 on a frequency you wish to use, then you'll need an external antenna tuner, either automatic or manuallyadjusted.
+Some radios have an automatic antenna tuner or ATU built-in, but if yours doesn't and your antenna's SWR is much higher than 2:1 on a frequency you wish to use, then you'll need an external antenna tuner, either automatic or manually-adjusted.
 A model rated at 300 watts will accommodate the output of a 100-watt transceiver with room to spare.
 Manual antenna tuners often include an SWR meter or directional wattmeter, but these can also be purchased as individual items and are very handy shack accessories.
 An SWR meter can be used as an antenna system test instrument or to monitor the state of an antenna.
 Directional wattmeters measure the power flowing back and forth in your feed line and may also be calibrated to show SWR.
-Both power and SWR meters are designed to be
+Both power and SWR meters are designed to be used at either HF or VHF and will provide uncalibrated read-

-Two examples of PL-259 coaxial cable connectors.
+Two so-called "UHF" (PL-259) coaxial cable connectors.